DaScOrPiO/Restful_Routes/documentation .md

-# Endpoint Detailed documentation
+# Endpoint Documentation
+## Description
+Restful_routes is an api endpoint created to perform crud operation on a person/user.
 ## Environment Setup:
-1. **Clone the repo:** on your terminal, cd into a directory of choice and run `git clone https://github.com/DaScOrPiO/Restful_routes.git`
+1. **Clone the repo:** fork the repo and on your terminal, cd into a directory of choice and run `git clone https://github.com/DaScOrPiO/Restful_routes.git`

 2. **Installing Dependencies:** Go into the root folder Example: `cd Restful_routes` then run `npm install` or `yarn install` and wait for dependencies to intall.